Symbolic Quantum Simulation with Quasimodo: Abstract

 \section{Abstract}

 The simulation of quantum circuits on classical computers is an important problem in quantum computing.
-Such simulation requires representations of distributions over very large sets of basis-vectors, and recent work has used symbolic data-structures such as Binary Decision Diagrams (BDDs) for this purpose.
-However, as of now, there is no open-source, extensible system for such \emph{symbolic simulation}.
-In this tool paper, we present \sys, an extensible, open-source Python library that fills this gap in the literature. \sys allows simulations of quantum circuits, checking properties of the outputs of quantum circuits, and debugging quantum circuits.
-It also allows the user to choose from among several symbolic data-structures---both unweighted and weighted BDDs, and a recent structure called CFLOBDDs---and can be easily extended to support other symbolic data-structures.
+Such simulation requires representations of distributions over very large sets of basis vectors, and recent work has used symbolic data-structures such as Binary Decision Diagrams (BDDs) for this purpose.
+In this tool paper, we present \sys, an extensible, open-source Python library for \emph{symbolic simulation} of quantum circuits. \sys is specifically designed for easy extensibility to other backends. \sys allows simulations of quantum circuits, checking properties of the outputs of quantum circuits, and debugging quantum circuits.
+It also allows the user to choose from among several symbolic data-structures---both unweighted and weighted BDDs, and a recent structure called Context-Free-Language Ordered Binary Decision Diagrams (CFLOBDDs)---and can be easily extended to support other symbolic data-structures.